ChrisH2727/Milestone-3/README.md

     - Users are prevented from accessing html pages intended for admin users

     - A user can only be logged in once.

+    - Users can not access admin user HTML pages.

 <span id="features-future"></span>